sergiky/HackNotes/OWASP TOP 10 and web vulnerabilities/Session Puzzling - Session Fixation - Session Variable Overloading/Session Puzzling - Session Fixation - Session Variable Overloading.md

 If the user login with the same session_id, you have the same session that the victim and you can access to the same information that the victim.

 You have to manipulate the user to persuade then to login in the given url

 ---

+# What is Session Puzzling?

+Is the same vulnerability but the attacker have to try to find or generate session id valid

+---

+# Session Variable Overloading

+This type of attack (comes from Session Fixation) an attacker send a lot of data in the web application with the objective of overload the session variables.
+If the web application not validate successfully the amount of data, the attacker can overload with malicious data or some problems of performance

+---

+# Ways to avoid this

+Using random secures and random session, validate the authentication and limit the data of a session variable

+---